browserify/browserify/readme.markdown

       --entry, -e  An entry point of your app

      --ignore, -i  Replace a file with an empty stub.
+Files can be globs.

     --exclude, -u  Omit a file from the output bundle.
+Files can be globs.

    --external, -x  Reference a file from another bundle.
+Files can be globs.

   --transform, -t  Use a transform module on top-level files.